gbrembati/cloudguard-gwlb-centralized-svc/README.md

 9. **VPC Endpoints and host registration**: Used to access EC2 / ECR and S3 services privately

 ## How to use it
-The only thing that you need to do is changing the __*terraform.tfvars*__ file located in this directory.
+The only thing that you need to do is change the __*terraform.tfvars*__ file located in this directory.

 ```hcl
 // --- Provider Settings ---